-During the period, as a part of its annual exercise of review of estimates, the Company conducted an operational efficiency review of its wind plants.
+During the period, as a part of its annual exercise of review of estimates, the Company conducted an operational efficiency review of its solar plants.
 The Company engaged with an expert for the review of useful life, salvage value and estimate for decommissioning liability.
-Basis the study, the expected useful life of wind power plants has been revised from 18 - 25 years to 30 years for wind power plant with a residual value of 5% at the end of useful life.
-Further, though there are no contractual obligation, the company has considered a constructive obligation, being a green energy company with its commitment towards environment, and provided for decommissioning costs expected to be incurred at the end of respective useful life of plants.
+Basis the study, the expected useful life of solar power plants has been revised from 25 years to 35 years with a residual value of 5% at the end of useful life.
+Further, though there are no contractual obligation, the Company has considered a constructive obligation, being a green energy company with its commitment towards environment, and provided for decommissioning costs expected to be incurred at the end of respective useful life of plants.
 These changes have been considered as change in estimate as per Ind AS 8 (Accounting Policies, Changes in Accounting Estimates and Errors) and have been accounted for prospectively with effect from 1st October 2020.
 The impact of above changes in income statement current and future periods is as follows: